Should your workers be required to pass OSHA 10 and 30 hour training to work for your company?

 Ideally, yes, so that they protect themselves and they know how to protect the safety of others on job sites.

 Already many private companies, unions, and government-run projects require 10 and/or 30 hours of OSHA training.
-Whether you are an employer or a worker looking to learn more, here’s some of the most frequently asked questions about OSHA 30-hour training:
+Whether you are an employer or a worker looking to learn more, here are some of the most frequently asked questions about OSHA 30-hour training:

 Does OSHA require the 30-hour outreach courses?